mdphuc/honeybee/README.md

   -h, --help      help for biever
   -v, --version   version for biever

-Use "biever [command] --help" for more information about a command.
+Use "beaver [command] --help" for more information about a command.
 ```
 - beaver run
 ```